hipe-eval/HIPE-2022-data/README.md

 ## HIPE-2022 Primary Dataset Entity Tagsets

-HIPE-2022 datasets features different entity tagsets.
-In practice, datasets are converted to the HIPE *format*, but the entity tag sets are left untouched.
+HIPE-2022 datasets feature different entity tagsets.
+In practice, datasets are converted to the HIPE *format*, but the entity tagsets are left untouched.

 ## Additional resources

-To be updated soon
+To be updated soon.

 ## Primary datasets to HIPE-2022: mapping overview